 1. The suit should be of civil nature

-As we stated above, the meaning of ‘Suit of Civil Nature’ could not be found in the Code of Civil Procedure, 1908.
-So, the general meaning of the term is that every suit which not comes under the criminal in nature is a suit of civil nature.
+As we stated above, the meaning of the ‘civil nature of suit’ could not be found in the Code of Civil Procedure, 1908.
+So, the general meaning of the term is that every suit which not come under the criminal in nature is a suit of civil nature.

 In the case of Kehar Singh and Nihal Singh vs Custodian General, the court held that the court embellished the concept of Civil proceeding.
 It was determined as a grant of private rights to individuals.